 What’s the mortgage industry doing?

 Throughout March, the Bank of Canada announced a series of rate cuts that have brought the target for the overnight rates to a historic low of 0.25%.
 These started with the March 4th rate cut, followed by cuts on March 14th and March 27th.
-In April, the Bank left rates steady at 0.25%, and indicated this was the “effective lower limit”.
+In April, the Bank of Canada interest rate held steady at 0.25%, and the central bank indicated this was the “effective lower limit”.
 For the most part, mortgages lenders passed these rate cuts on in full (by dropping their prime rates) although posted rates have risen since their lowest point in late March.
 As of May 25th, prime rates are currently at 2.45%.

 On Wednesday 18th March, six of Canada’s largest banks announced they would be allowing mortgage payment deferrals of up to six months.
 These included RBC, TD, BMO, Scotiabank, CIBC, and National Bank.
 The banks also announced they would offer “opportunity for relief” on other credit products.
 Many smaller mortgage providers are also offering this – contact your lender to check.
 As of April 3rd,over 500,000 requests for mortgage deferral had been processed or completed.
 We’ve heard from many customers having trouble getting onto their lenders during this time, as a result of the increasing demand for their services.